 For a game that looks like an old N64 title, the developers have done an amazing job at bringing a load of modern features into the game.
 As well as what I’ve mentioned above, you can also adjust a multitude of options such as blood colour, bloom, water reflections, what FOV you want (47.5, 74, 90), if you want the PC soundtrack or the original N64 version, and cheats.
 Yup, all of the original cheat codes (from what I can tell) work with this version as well.
 There’s a list of 26 cheats just waiting to be messed around with, cheats which range from All Weapons to Big Head mode – all free (if you know the codes) without any form of microtransactions or payments!

 Another thing the developers have added to the game is achievements.
 These are disabled if you use the cheats, but who cares on the Nintendo Switch, right?!
-But, it is something for people to work towards on a system which doesn’t actually support any kind of trophy support at all (one of the things I don’t like about the Switch).
+But, it is something for people to work towards on a system that doesn’t actually support any kind of trophy support at all (one of the things I don’t like about the Switch).
 There’s not many, just ten of them, but it’s something to work towards completing if you’re a completionist.

-If you want the authentic experience, you should disable the long draw distances, turn off bloom, turn off water reflections, and bump up the difficulty.
+If you want the authentic experience, you should disable the long draw distances, turn off the bloom, turn off water reflections, and bump up the difficulty.
 The visual changes also help with the performance…

 Okay, there aren’t many issues – especially in handheld mode, which is where I played the game the most.
 However, when I put it in docked mode I did notice some dips in the framerate when the screen became engulfed in explosions or enemies.
 It’s not very obvious but you can feel it when the game begins to slow down a little like it would on the N64.